Official State of Rhode Island website

 • Minimize the cost of purchase and delivery of vaccines to maintain Rhode Island's universal vaccine financing policy.

-• To minimize the number of injections received and to increase immunization rates, combination vaccines are preferred over their equivalent component vaccines.
+• To minimize the number of injections received and to increase immunization rates, prioritize combination vaccines over their equivalent component vaccines.

 • Minimize over-vaccination.